The Fed Put Is Kaput, And It Has The Wrong Ammunition

 As a result, the S&P 500 is down just 8% year to date, but the economy is down a lot more than 8%.
 The Fed is instigating an even greater disparity between market prices and economic fundamentals than we saw before the recession began.
 As such, it is promoting market instability and misleading investors who believe that rising stock prices are discounting improving economic fundamentals.
 I expect the economy to worsen in the months ahead, and market prices will realign with that economic reality in the weeks and months ahead, despite the Fed’s efforts to provide additional liquidity.

 Lots of services offer investment ideas, but few offer a comprehensive top-down investment strategy that helps you tactically shift your asset allocation between offense and defense.
-That is how The Portfolio Architect compliments other services that focus on the bottom-ups security analysis of REITs, CEFs, ETFs, dividend-paying stocks and other securities.
+That is how The Portfolio Architect complements other services that focus on the bottom-ups security analysis of REITs, CEFs, ETFs, dividend-paying stocks and other securities.

 The Portfolio Architect was defensively positioned at the beginning of this year in anticipation of the bear market that followed, but were you?
 If not, consider a two-week free trial to see how it may help you be better positioned for the next major turning point in the markets.